arpa2/tlspool/doc/socketprotocol.rst

 Although applications that issues STARTTLS commands could double as PIN entering applications, this is not generally the advised approach.
-It is desirable to move credentials away from programs that engage in online activities, and if the TLS pool cannot contain the PIN, it should facilitate entry of PINs by independent programs.
+It is desirable to move credentials away from programs that engage in online activities, and if the TLS Pool cannot contain the PIN, it should facilitate entry of PINs by independent programs.

-To this end, a program can access the TLS pool socket and issue a PINENTRY command request.
-In response to this command, the TLS pool can issue a PINENTRY command response, asking for a particular PIN code.
-The user is somehow asked to enter the said PIN, and another PINENTRY is submitted, this time carrying the PIN and the callback identity from the PINENTRY from the TLS pool to which it responds.
+To this end, a program can access the TLS Pool socket and issue a PINENTRY command request.
+In response to this command, the TLS Pool can issue a PINENTRY command response, asking for a particular PIN code.
+The user is somehow asked to enter the said PIN, and another PINENTRY is submitted, this time carrying the PIN and the callback identity from the PINENTRY from the TLS Pool to which it responds.

 The different formats of PINENTRY are distinguished by looking at the PIN string.
 If it is an empty string, it is not